amitt1236/Object-Detection/README.md

 ## Car detection in a Intersection.
 Using YoloV4 and DeepSort to Recognise cars and create bounding boxes.
-Using two linear equations in order to create two lines with known Distence. and infrence spped from the time that it takes to cross that distance.
+Using two linear equations in order to create two lines with known Distence between them.
+and infrence spped from the time that it takes to cross that distance.

 ## why Yolo and DeepSort?